connected-web/product-monitor/README.md

 ### Instructions to create your own product monitor via NPM

-To use the latest release of `product-monitor` from NPM (https://www.npmjs.com/package/product-monitor) you can create your own NodeJS project as follows
+To use the latest release of `product-monitor` from NPM (https://www.npmjs.com/package/product-monitor) you can create your own NodeJS project as follows:

 1\.
-Run `npm init` and enter in your project defaults 2\.
+Run `npm init` and enter in your project defaults

+2\.
 Run `npm install product-monitor --save`

 3\.
 Create your own server.js file:
 ```js
 var monitor = require('product-monitor');